 - Burkhardt v.
-City of Berkeley – Secured a defense verdict on all claims being made against the City, except emotional distress, in which the plaintiff alleged racial and sexual (same sex) harassment and discrimination.
+City of Berkeley – Secured a defense verdict on all claims being made against the City, except emotional distress, in a case in which the plaintiff alleged racial and sexual (same sex) harassment and discrimination.

 - Adekunjo, Demps, and Block v.
 Housing Authority – Summary judgment granted in favor of the Housing Authority in three separate employment discrimination claims involving a former employee.
-Appeal by Demps affirmed by the appeals court.
+Demps appealed; however, the ruling was upheld on appeal.